Dance Mania at the 5th

 "That guy is unbelievable"

-At 5 I went to fill up with more ice to see Greg Powell booting into
+At 5 I went to fill up with more ice to see Grog Wopell booting into

 the ice tub.
 Sunrise came and went.
 We partied on.